Asifa Lahore: Personal life

 Brought up in Southall, London, Lahore is from a Pakistani Muslim family and has spoken about the difficulty in coming out to her parents when she was 23 years old.
 Her parents first sent her to the doctor and then to their local imam.
 Lahore was coerced into a relationship with a first cousin in Pakistan in an attempt to change Lahore's sexual orientation.
-After six months, during which he sought counselling and assistance from LGBT groups, Lahore terminated the relationship.
+After six months, during which she sought counselling and assistance from LGBT groups, Lahore terminated the relationship.
 Lahore is a practising Muslim, saying: "I go to the mosque.
 I fast at Ramadan.
 I've been on pilgrimage".
 She has said that her mother now watches and enjoys her drag shows.

-In 2009, while still identifying as a gay man, Lahore entered a civil partnership with another man of Pakistani heritage in a large ceremony.
+In 2009, while still identifying as a gay man, Lahore entered a civil partnership with a man of Pakistani heritage in a large ceremony.
 In 2014, months after the legalisation of same-sex marriage in the United Kingdom, they converted their civil partnership to a marriage.
 As of 2017, the two were undergoing a divorce by mutual consent.

 In May 2017, Lahore came out as a trans woman.
 In the same year, she commented on a then-recent wedding which was claimed to be the first same-sex Muslim marriage in Britain, saying: "I'm glad this young boy has declared so openly about his marriage, but [I] want him to know there have been others before him, and will be many more".
 In 2021, she spoke about being visually impaired.